 - The other state where the applicant received their license gives as much value and recognition to landscape architects as the state of Alabama does

-- The requirements of both the Alabama Board and the other state’s board are the same
+- The requirements of both the Alabama Board and the other state’s boards are the same

 An applicant will be immediately notified if they have successfully met all requirements of the Board and are qualified for a license to become a landscape architect of the state of Alabama.
-At this point the now landscape architecture would need to pay the application fee so the Board may issue their license certificate.
-The registration number of the new landscape architect must appear on both the license certificate, their seal, and on every work created and signed by said architect.
+At this point, the professional would need to pay the application fee so the Board may issue their license certificate.
+The registration number of the new landscape architect must appear on both the license certificate, their seal, and on every work created and signed by the said architect.

 Aside from the registration number, the seal must also include the following: